department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DevSetupProcess.md

 1. Open a terminal and type `nvm use` and press enter to set the node version for the project (if the version isn't installed, it will prompt you with the install command).
 2. In a terminal, type `yarn` or `yarn install` and press enter to install the projects dependencies.
 This will create the `node_modules` folder.
-3. After dependencies are installed type `cd ios && pod install && cd ..` and press enter to install pods on ios (This is done once unless you installed new dependencies that need pods created).
+3. After dependencies are installed, type `cd ios && pod install && cd ..` and press enter to install pods on iOS (This is done once unless you installed new dependencies that need pods created).
 4. Run `yarn env:staging` and press enter to setup the staging environment and create the `.env` file.
 Verify the file has the client key and demo password that is in your `.zshrc` file.
 5. Run `yarn bundle:ios` and press enter to create the IOS bundle.
 6. Run `yarn bundle:android` and press enter to create the android bundle.